mlopsworks/mlops.consulting/docs/index.md

 ## Principles

-We see a future where AI/ML is pervasive throughout the tech industry, and sophisticated teams assemble their MLOps platform from a set of best-of-breed components, just like how software & DevOps teams do today.
+We see a future where AI/ML is pervasive throughout every industry, and sophisticated technology teams assemble their MLOps platform from a set of best-of-breed components, just like how software & DevOps teams do today.

 The projects we take on are generally aligned around furthering and making it easier to integrate these best-of-breed components into full end-to-end MLOps stacks that enable better productivity & governance for ML & MLOps teams.